 1/2 to 3/4 teaspoon sugar (2.5 to 4 ml) cobalt zinc regolith unconformity pyroclastic witticism

 Mix all together until the crystals dissolve.
 The pH of this will be low!!!
-Low enough to make hair a little vulnerable (enter the sugar - see why below).
-It's intended to cause some slight swelling in hair so the acids can reach in and pull out minerals.
+Low enough to make hair a little vulnerable - handle your hair gently.
+The low pH is intended to cause some slight swelling in hair so the acids can reach in and pull out mineral deposits in the hair shaft.

 Measuring tip: Don't have a 1/16 teaspoon?
 Fill a 1/8 teaspoon with half ascorbic acid, half citric acid.